LuanRT/google-this/README.md

       },
       {
          "title":"The Walking Dead: The Final Season on Steam", "description":"All this creates the most engaging The Walking Dead game yet.
-Striking New Visual Style - The all-new Graphic Black art style ...", "url":"https://store.steampowered.com/app/866800/The_Walking_Dead_The_Final_Season/",
+Striking New ...", "url":"https://store.steampowered.com/app/866800/The_Walking_Dead_The_Final_Season/",
          "favicons":{
             "high_res":"https://api.faviconkit.com/store.steampowered.com/192",